Why are we the only ones?

 - A copy of your operative report or some documentation of the date of your procedure and the type of endometrial ablation procedure you had.
 If an operative report is available please have that copied for our records.

 - A copy of any pathology report such as an endometrial biopsy that may have been performed prior to or since your endometrial ablation.

 - Don’t worry if you can’t locate all of this information.
 We can assist you in retrieving it.

-Finally, if you’re interested in arranging a consultation call our office and schedule one.
+Finally, if you’re interested in arranging a consultation call our office at (585) 473-8770.
 If you live more than 2-3 hours away from our office please contact Ms. Marcia Weston or Ms. Christina Cinanni and they will help arrange for a 20-30 phone interview with me.